mocanuga/simpleSlider/README.md

 Slider
 =======

-jQuery plugin that handles a horizontal and vertical sliders.
+jQuery plugin that handles horizontal and vertical sliders.